Scout24/hiring/wanted-next-generation-software-engineer.md

 My email address is: pvoznenko@autoscout24.com

-So do not hesitate to ask your quesitons.
+If you have questions do not hesitate to ask.

 Best Regards,